Masala Chai Recipe (Indian Milk Tea With Spices)

 Water in a pan

 4. Let the water come to a boil and add the crushed spices.
 If required, add a generous pinch of nutmeg powder to the spices.
-Either mint leaves or lemongrass can also be added at this step.

 Spices boiling in water

 5. Boil for 2 to 3 minutes.
 Add sugar to taste.
 I usually add 4 teaspoons of raw sugar.
 Some people prefer a very sweet tea.
-So you can increase the amount of sugar according to your taste preferences and also on the type and quality of sugar you are using.

 Raw sugar being added with a teaspoon

-Brew Masala Tea
+Brew Black Tea

 6. Now add 2 teaspoons of Assam tea powder or tea dust.
 Boil for 1 minute.
 This boiling time depends on how strong you want your tea.
-If you prefer a deeper and stronger brew, then simmer for a few more minutes.
-But this can make the tea have some bitter notes.

 Note that if you use tea leaves then instead of boiling you have to steep the tea.
 For steeping boil the water together with spices.
 Switch off the heat.
 Add the tea leaves.
 Stir to mix and cover with lid.